thenewdarling/CurseOfStrahd/Session Recaps/2021-08-08 Session 8 - Begin Day 9.md

 Henrik tells the story of what happened to him:

 He was approached by the Watcher brothers.
 He's the local coffin maker and runs the morgue.
-He didn't have any prior affiliation with the Watchers but the money was good.
+He didn't have any prior affiliation with the [[Watchers]] but the money was good.
 He was instructed to make some coffins but not to take them to the burial grounds, instead to keep them in the upper floor of his house.
 Just a few to start, but the numbers started to tick up.

 Eventually he notices that some of the bodies in the coffins are having small movements.
-He goes to the Watchers, tries to back out.
+He goes to the [[Watchers]], tries to back out.
 They put him in a hotel -- the Pale Horse Inn.
 He tried to back out again, and they threatened him.
 They forced him to exhume the remains of St Andreal from the church and hide them outside the city.

 He is distraught and ashamed.
 A few hours before this conversation, the Brothers Watcher retrieved the key to the room with the bodies from the morgue.